FutCoinSpot Blog • 2026 Guide

 There's a lot of fear and misinformation out there.
 Let's clear up the things that are completely within the rules.

-✅ Manual sniping
+Manual sniping

 Buying an underpriced card from the transfer market with your own two hands is not against the rules.
-Sniping is a core part of how the transfer market works.
+Sniping (refreshing search filters to find deals below market value) is a core part of how the transfer market works.
 EA designed the system to allow this.
-Very rapid manual sniping can trigger a temporary soft ban rate-limit, not a punishment.
+The price range system exists specifically to create a framework for organic market activity.

-✅ Legitimate trading (buying low, selling high)
+Legitimate trading (buying low, selling high)

-✅ Holding lots of coins
+Holding lots of coins

-✅ Playing lots of matches
+Playing lots of matches

-✅ Completing lots of SBCs
+Completing lots of SBCs

-✅ Buying FC Points from EA
+Buying FC Points from EA

-Purchasing FC Points through EA's official store is completely within the rules.
+Obviously, purchasing FC Points through EA's official store is completely within the rules.
 That's EA's own revenue model.
 Spending money on packs through the official system will never get you banned.

 The grey areas: where false positives happen

+Here's where things get uncomfortable, and where EA's system causes the most frustration.
 Some activities are technically legal but can look suspicious to an automated detection system.
 These are the grey areas where false positive bans regularly happen.

 High-volume trading during major promos